-Students can create a storyboard capturing the narrative arc in a novel with a six-cell storyboard containing the major parts of the plot diagram.
+Students can create a storyboard capturing the narrative arc in a novel with a six-cell storyboard containing the major parts of the plot diagram that occur within a five act structure.
 For each cell have students create a scene that follows the novel in sequence using: Exposition, Conflict, Rising Action, Climax, Falling Action, and Resolution.

 The narrator, Nick Carraway, has moved east, to New York City, to pursue a career in bonds.
 When he arrives, he visits his wealthy cousin, Daisy, and her husband, Tom Buchanan, for dinner.
 At their home in East Egg, he meets Jordan Baker, a famous golfer, and friend of Daisy.